Welcome to The Junction!

 Tuesday’s 6 – 8:30PM

-This is our session for young people in years 8 & 9, with Special educational needs and disabilities.
+This is our session for young people ages 11 – 19 years, with special educational needs and disabilities.
 We have so much fun on a Tuesday and put on activities like cooking, air hockey, art, football, parachute games, boccia, skittles and much more!
 Karaoke features A LOT in No – Limits and we often have variety shows for everyone to show off a special skill or talent.
 We are talking about life skills at the moment and especially how to get on with each other, even if you might not like everything about someone- we are all unique.
 The youth workers that usually work in this session are Emily, Peggy and Adam.
 We are inclusive and try to make all of our activities accessible for all abilities.

 Friday’s 6 – 8:30PM